byt3n33dl3/BloodHoundCE/README.md

 ## Licensing from GangstaCrew

->- BSD-2-Clause License
+>- BSD-2-Clause License & AGPL 3.0

 Unless otherwise annotated by a lower-level LICENSE file or license header, all files in this repository are released under the `Apache-2.0` license.
 A full copy of the license may be found in the top-level [LICENSE](LICENSE) file.

 # Thanks To
 - SpecterOps
+- BloodHoundAD
     - GangstaCrew
-- BloodHoundAD
+- SPCX